Truist Mortgage Review 2026

 Rates

-Truist publishes current mortgage rates online for some loan options, but you’ll have to get preapproved to see rates customized to your location, credit score and other financial details.
+Truist publishes current rates online for several of its loan offerings, but you’ll need to get preapproved to see rates customized to your financial profile and location.

-Truist’s average mortgage rate in 2023 was 0.71 percentage points above the average prime offer rate (APOR), which is what a lender would charge a typical well-qualified borrower.
-This is in line with other lenders we reviewed, whose average rate spread in 2023 was 0.78 percentage points.
-But for Truist, this is an increase from 2022, when its average rate spread was 0.11 percentage points below the APOR.
+Truist’s average mortgage rate in 2024 was 0.8 percentage points above the average prime offer rate (APOR), which is what a lender would charge a typical well-qualified borrower.
+This is slightly higher than average compared to other lenders we reviewed.

 Fees

 Truist also offers special pricing for doctors.
-Its Doctor Loan provides mortgages with 100% financing, lower down payments and no mortgage insurance to recently graduated physicians and other medical professionals.
+Its Doctor Loan program provides mortgages with up to 100% financing and no mortgage insurance to qualified physicians and other medical professionals who have recently graduated.

 What types of mortgage loans does Truist offer?